 A few years later, when I was writing my cookbook, Fresh and Easy, I tried to track down the source of my mother’s recipe.
 I couldn’t find it so I decided not to include it in my book.

 Some time in 2012, one day out of nowhere, I came across a recipe in the New York Times.
-A plum torte.
+Plum tortes.
 It seemed so familiar.
 Almost identical to the recipe my mother used (My mother always made hers with less plums and some blueberries).
 And there I discovered how much everyone else loved this torte, not just in my family.

 Fast forward to 2017.

 Today, this is the quickest recipe I could pull together for unexpected guests.
 The batter comes together quickly with a spoon and a bowl.
-And I pulled out any fruits, whether it fresh fruits in season, frozen or canned.
+And I pull out any fruits, whether they’re fresh fruits in season, frozen or canned.
 It’s a great dessert to end a Shabbos meal.
 This time of year, I rotate between making this and this other plum galette.

 I’ve made this in a Pyrex baking pan, in individual ramekins (½ plum per ramekin) and in tart pans (the prettiest way by far, as shown).

-So I made a few tortes and brought them over to Esty Waldman to shoot.
+So I made a few plum tortes and brought them over to Esti Waldman to shoot.
 Then I got ready to write this post with all my tricks, tips, and adaptations.